adobe/brackets/CONTRIBUTING.md

 ### !!!THIS IS A DRAFT!!!

-With this file we want to provide some general guidance how to contribute to Brackets - your feedback is welcome.
+With this file we want to provide some general guidance how to contribute to Brackets - your feedback is very welcome.
+Please provide it [here](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/yEsaied7Fq8).

 1. Please sign the [Brackets Contributor License Agreement](http://dev.brackets.io/brackets-contributor-license-agreement.html).
 You must agree to and submit this before you can contribute to Brackets.